GerHobbelt/jquery.print-in-page/README.md

 ### Your browser environment does not allow iframes nor popup windows

 In highly secure and other restricted environments where iframes are frowned upon, the 'standard' ways to print a web page are not possible (as all methods rely on either the ability to create and fill an iframe or a popup window).

+(Also note that any users who employ ad & popup blockers *very probably* not only nip any popups in the bud but also kill your iframes too, particularly when those blockers have been dialed up to aggressive protection levels. jQuery.print-in-page doesn't mind.
+In fact, we heartily encourage ad-blocking in your web pages!)

 #### The Answer